Workers’ Compensation Claims

 The Illinois Workers’ Compensation Act gives all employers and their insurance companies the ability to send an employee to a doctor of their choice for an “Independent Medical Evaluation” (otherwise known as an IME).
 The doctors they choose often dispute whether the treatment is necessary and/or casually connected to the work accident.

-Vocational Rehabilitation: When an employee is not capable of returning to his or her pre-injury occupation as a result of a work related accident and the employee has no transferable skills with which to earn a comparable living or no work is available within the employee’s skills, the employee is entitled to retraining at the employer’s expense.
-The Illinois Supreme Court has stated that an employee is entitled to rehabilitation when he or she sustained an injury which caused a reduction in earning power and there is evidence rehabilitation will increase his or her earning capacity.
+When an employee is not capable of returning to his or her pre-injury occupation as a result of a work-related accident and the employee has no transferable skills with which to earn a comparable living or no work is available within the employee’s skills, the employee is entitled to retraining at the employer’s expense.
+The Illinois Supreme Court has stated that an employee is entitled to rehabilitation when he or she sustained an injury that caused a reduction in earning power and there is evidence rehabilitation will increase his or her earning capacity.
 National Tea Co. v.
 Industrial Commission, 97 Ill.2d 424 (1983).

 The National Tea Co.
 Court continued to innumerate several factors that are to be considered: